Graham's number stable digits: An exact solution

-In the decimal numeral system, we prove that the well-known Graham's number, $G := \! ^{n}3$ (i.e., $3^{3^{{\iddots}{^3}}} n$-times), and any base $3$ tetration whose hyperexponent is larger than $n$ share the same $slog_3(G) - 1$ rightmost digits (where $slog$ indicates the integer super-logarithm).
-This is an exact result since the $slog_3(G)$-th rightmost digit of $G$ is different from the $slog_3(G)$-th rightmost digit of $^{n+1}3$.
-Furthermore, we show that the $slog_3(^{n}3)$-th least significant digit of the difference between Graham's number and any base $3$ tetration whose integer hyperexponent is beyond $n$ is $4$.
+{\bf Abstract.} In the decimal numeral system, we prove that the well-known Graham's number, $G := \! ^{n}3$ (i.e., $3^{3^{\udots^{3}}}$ ($n$ times)), and any base $3$ tetration whose hyperexponent is larger than $n$ share the same $\slog_3(G) - 1$ rightmost digits (where $\slog$ indicates the integer super-logarithm).
+This is an exact result since the $\slog_3(G)$-th rightmost digit of $G$ differs from the $\slog_3(G)$-th rightmost digit of $^{n+1}3$.
+Furthermore, we show that the $\slog_3(^{n}3)$-th least significant digit of the difference between Graham's number and any base $3$ tetration whose integer hyperexponent exceeds $n$ is $4$. \\